gqls/orgchart/README.md

 ## 9. Conclusion

-The Q5 OrgMaps system provides a comprehensive solution for organizational modeling, analysis, and transformation.
+The OrgChart system provides a comprehensive solution for organizational modeling, analysis, and transformation.
 Its modern architecture, scalable infrastructure, and feature-rich implementation make it a powerful tool for HR professionals, consultants, and business leaders.

 The system's strength lies in its intuitive visualization capabilities, data-driven analysis, and scenario planning features.
-The multi-tenant architecture allows for secure isolation of organizational data while enabling Q5 consultants to provide valuable insights to their clients.
+The multi-tenant architecture allows for secure isolation of organizational data while enabling OrgChart consultants to provide valuable insights to their clients.

-With a solid foundation of well-structured code, comprehensive testing, and robust deployment processes, the Q5 OrgMaps system is positioned for reliable operation and future growth.
+With a solid foundation of well-structured code, comprehensive testing, and robust deployment processes, the OrgChart system is positioned for reliable operation and future growth.
 The outlined future enhancements will continue to add value and keep the system at the forefront of organizational management technology.

 ## Appendices